mgastner/cartogram-cpp/README.md

 export BUILD_TYPE=Debug
 ```

 Run the following commands in the same terminal where you set the `BUILD_TYPE` variable.
+You may also manually replace `Release` with `Release` or `Debug` in the commands below, depending on your choice of build type.

 Please also ensure you delete the `build` directory if it exists, as leftover cache may cause issues with the build process.